-\ After increasing the value of CV #56, check that the engine is not running jerkily at mid speed level.
-Use CV #58 to counteract that.
-Either reduce the value of CV #58 (default 250) down to between 150 and 200 to generally reduce the load compensation, or use CV #10 and #113 to cut the load compensation at a speed just below the start of the jerky motion (the compensation is reduced to the level defined with CV #113 at the speed step defined with CV #10).
+\ After improving low speed performance (by increasing the value of CV #56 described above), check that the engine is not running jerkily at mid-speed level that could be caused by high CV #56 values (77, 88...).

+This effect can be compensated for by reducing the total amount of load compensation in CV #58 (default "250") down to "200" or "150" or use CV #10 and #113 to cut the load compensation at a speed just below the start of the jerky motion (the compensation is reduced to the level defined with CV #113 at the speed step defined with CV #10).

-\ If after the above adjustments the engine's speed is still fluctuating use CV #57 for further finetuning.
+- \ If the engine's speed is still fluctuating after the above adjustments have been carried out, use CV #57 for further fine-tuning.
 With a default value of 0, load compensation is based on the measured track voltage.
 If this voltage fluctuates, the speed will fluctuate also.
 The cause is usually a DCC system that can't compensate for voltage drops (other than Zimo systems) or dirty wheels or track.
 To prevent such fluctuations the current track voltage x10 is entered to CV #57 (not idle track voltage, rather voltage under load).
 For example, if an engine needs 14 V (measured under load) a value of 140 should be entered.
-Sometimes it's even better to keep this value about 20% lower to compensate for a slight internal voltage drop in the decoder.

-\ Next, we check to see whether the loco's initial start is smooth or abrupt.
+Sometimes it's even better to keep this value about 20% lower to compensate for a slight internal voltage drop in the decoder. - \ Next, we check to see whether the loco starts up smooth or abrupt.
 This can be seen well with some momentum added.
 Temporarily, set some momentum with CV #3 and #4.
-Use CV #3 for acceleration and CV #4 for deceleration adjustments.
 Start with a value of 5.